How to Compute a Moving Sum: Introduction to SlickDeque

 But we still need enough information to know when to evict items from the window, and if we simply delete the items that will never yield the max, we will lose this bookkeeping information.
 The solution is to record the item number (i.e., the original position in the input data) as well.
 This gives us the following data structure.

 The first item in this new data structure is the window-max, and now eviction and insertion are easy to understand.
-Our current latest item has index 7, so an eviction should remove the item with index 1 .
-However it is not in the array (or deque), so instead of evicting We should simply increment an index (or pointer/counter) indicating where the start of the window should be.
-When this index reaches 3 (the index of the 6), we should then evict the 6.
+Our current latest item has item number 7, so an eviction should remove the item with item number 1 .
+However the item with item number 1 is not in the array (or deque), so instead of evicting we should simply increment an index (or pointer/counter) indicating where the start of the window should be.
+When this index reaches 3 (the item number of the 6), we should then evict the 6.
 For insertions we should add an item, together with its item number to the end of the array, and then remove any `dead' items to its left that will never yield the max.
 For example, if we add a 1 we will not create any new dead items and we will get

 But if we subsequently add a 5, this will clear out the 1 and the 4, as well as the 5 that was already there.
 I.e. we clear out everything everything back to the 6.
 This gives the following data structure.